-Best microSD cards for your Nintendo Switch
+Best microSD cards for your Nintendo Switch in 2018

 SanDisk Extreme PRO 64GB UHS-I/U3

 This SanDisk Extreme PRO card won't break the bank at a little under $45, but offers a great balance of speed and capacity.
-64GB should be to get you up and running with your Nintendo Switch and card's speed rating offers up to 90MB/sec writes and 95MB/sec reads.
+64GB should be to get you up and running with your Nintendo Switch, and is big enough to hold a decent number of installed games.

 The card also comes with a full-sized SD adapter, which makes it extra useful if you ever need to use it in anything that isn't the Switch.
+About $50 on Amazon.

 How big will you go?